jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 ------------------
 *≈ 30 min*

-Freda to liaiase with Monique and coordinate with Adam to make direct contact with NWU regarding their interest and assertain more details on:
+Freda to liaise with Monique and coordinate with Adam to make direct contact with NWU regarding their interest and ascertain more details on:

 * Venue and Capacity
 * AV Equipment